MrLogiousBanana/Desktops_needs_a_Rething/README.md

 ### 🧾Chapter 4 recap

 We now have the “skeleton” of a solution: app classes become not an abstraction, but the basis for rights and constraints (tray, notifications, autostart, background) via unified system APIs.
 This returns control to users and predictability to developers: fewer hacks, more proper system scenarios.
-Next, we can talk about the “layers on top”: what new UX mechanisms become possible once the platform has this kind of framework.
+Next, we can talk about the “layers on top”: what new UX mechanisms become possible once the platform has this kind of framework.<br><br><br>

 ## 🔸Chapter 5.
 How the OS could evolve after the foundation